 To determine the net current assets to net worth, we need to substitute into the formula:

 As you can see that DFA Company’s ratio is 1.39, which is above the recommended value of 1.25 as a maximum.

 Interpretation & Analysis

-Let’s take for example Company LCG who is also a car manufacturer.
+For instance, let's consider Company LCG, which is also a car manufacturer.

-This would be bad news for Company DFA as it would suggest that they are relying too heavily on low liquid assets and might be unable to respond to unexpected changes that might require them to use liquid assets.
+However, a high ratio of non-current assets to liabilities from total assets could also indicate that a company is relying too heavily on low-liquid assets and might be unable to respond to unexpected changes that might require them to use liquid assets.

 Cautions & Further Explanation